Ernanm280/azure-network-protocols/README.md

 - Observe ping requests and replies within Wireshark.
 - From the Windows 10 VM, open Command Line or PowerShell, and ping a public website (e.g., `www.google.com`).
 - observe the traffic in WireShark

+  For this part of the lab, I observed ICMP traffic using Wireshark on my Windows 10 virtual machine.
+I used Remote Desktop Protocol (RDP) from my Windows computer to connect to the Windows 10 VM in Azure.
+Once being connected, I installed and opened Wireshark, then started a packet capture and applied the ICMP filter so only ICMP traffic would be shown.
+Next, I obtained the private IP address of the Linux VM and used Command Prompt on the Windows 10 VM to ping it.
+While the ping was running, I observed the ICMP echo request and echo reply packets in Wireshark.
+This is important beacuse it confirmed that communication between the two virtual machines was successful.
+This allowed me see how ICMP is used to test connectivity between systems within the virtual network.

 <img width="1898" height="788" alt="Screenshot 2026-02-24 185452" src="https://github.com/user-attachments/assets/d92f10d2-3ba4-427f-97ff-9a1f1e182b5e" />
 <img width="1812" height="888" alt="image" src="https://github.com/user-attachments/assets/80508f41-8992-4105-828d-9798a3fb27ed" />
 <img width="1886" height="915" alt="image" src="https://github.com/user-attachments/assets/eb959b0f-783c-411d-894a-cd462450668f" />